run-llama/LlamaIndexTS/.changeset/bright-tips-develop.md

 "create-llama": patch
 ---

-Add an option to provide an URL and chat with the website data
+Add an option to provide an URL and chat with the website data (FastAPI only)